 Outside of Congress, Jonathan worked as Policy Director for the Marco Rubio for President campaign, acting as the candidate’s top policy advisor and managing an extensive network of policy surrogates.
 Earlier in his career, Jonathan was Legislative Assistant to Senator Rubio, handling economic issues.

 Jonathan is a native of Ann Arbor, Michigan, and a graduate of the University of Michigan.
-He lives in Old Town Alexandria, Virginia with his fiancée.

 “Mr. Stombres has been part of the Republican brain trust for most of the legislative fights in recent years, serving at Mr. Cantor’s side as the lawmaker rose to be second in command behind Speaker John A. Boehner.
 Mr. Stombres is part of a small group of Republican aides who plot out the party’s tactics on taxes, spending, foreign affairs, social issues and jobs.”